Meet Our Testing Team

 Memory foam absorbs and retains heat, and its cradling effect lessens airflow.
 Together, these qualities mean that synthetic foams tend to sleep hot.
 However, the Puffy features gel-infused memory foam and temperature-neutral polyfoam, both of which allow for better temperature neutrality.

-Overall, the Puffy should offer enough edge support for most people, particularly light or average-weight sleepers.
+Overall, the Puffy should offer enough reinforcement for most people, particularly light or average-weight sleepers.
 However, customers looking for a strong perimeter may be better served by a hybrid or innerspring mattress.

 One of the benefits of all-foam mattresses is that they are nearly silent, and our sleep testers reported that the Puffy is an extremely quiet mattress.
 Even our testers who are sensitive to noise at night found that the Puffy was silent, both when climbing into bed and while shifting position.
 This is due to both the lack of moving parts, such as coils, and the natural dampening qualities of foam, which muffles any small creaks or other sounds.